ksalzke/notes-to-subtasks-omnifocus-plugin/README.md

 * **Checklist Tag** If set, this tag will be added to each subtask (checklist item) when the note is expanded to subtasks.
 * **Uninherited Tags** Tags that should not be inherited by the created subtasks, even if they are applied to the parent task.
+* **Tags To Remove From Skipped Task When Expanding** Repeating tasks are 'skipped' prior to being expanded.
+This preferences specifies tags that should be removed from the original task (i.e. the next ocurrence).

 # Functions